danieljulia/roulette/README.md

 ## Parameters

-- elem_id: The id of the container
+- elem_id: The id of the container element
 - num_sectors: Number of sectors
 - speed: In radians per frame
 - margin: Margin within sectors
 - width: Width of svg (is always square)
-- colors: An array of colors
+- colors: An array of colors  (optional, default as random)

+## Events

+onChange(sector)  When changes sector onStopped(sector) When stopped in one sector after a click (see example)

 ## Sample